Insight

 10. Japan

-The shift toward freelance work is particularly notable in Japan considering that traditionally, Japanese workers have stayed with one company their entire lives.
+Japan's shift toward freelance work is notable since, traditionally, Japanese workers have stayed with one company their entire lives.
 Yet in recent years, more and more Japanese have pursued freelance opportunities as a way to grow their income and achieve a greater work-life balance.

 Common freelance positions in Japan include consulting, web design, writing, engineering, translation, and sales and marketing.